 Grab the soft pretzels, chips or veggies and get dunking with a crowd-friendly recipe for Quick Beer Cheese Dip.

 It’s no secret that soft pretzels are a food group at our house.
-All it takes is one whiff of the yeasty, pillowy carbs and the crowds (ie. my kids, neighbors and nearby family) come running.
+From pretzel twists to pretzel bites and even pretzel bagels, all it takes is one whiff of the yeasty, pillowy carbs and the crowds (ie. my kids, neighbors and nearby family) come running.
 While mustard is a welcome accompaniment, beer cheese dip takes everyone’s fave chewy, salty snack from ordinary to extraordinary.

 The Best Beer for Beer Cheese Dip